varlese/Trivia-API/backend/README.md

 POST '/questions
 - Posts a new question to the database, including the question, the question answer, difficulty level, and category.
 ID is automatically assigned upon assertion.
 - Request arguments: Question, answer, category (integer or string), and difficulty level (integer, levels 1-5).
 All arguments are required and must be passed in the body as a JSON object.
-- Returns: A dictionary object that includes the question, answer, category, difficulty, and newly assigned question ID, as well as the status of the request.
 ```
 {
 	"answer": "Maya Angelou",